-The Mayans threw their infants into deep wells as a sacrifice to the weather-gods, in the hopes of rain.
+The Mayans threw their infants into deep wells as a sacrifice to the weather-gods in the hopes of rain.
 Today, even in our modern and so-called free society, we circumcise our young men, without their consent, to dull the sexual experience as commanded by other manmade myths.
 A wide gamut of atrocities lives in-between.
-As the most intelligent animal on our planet, based on the number of cognitive neurons in our brain, we humans are known to sell ourselves some fantastic foolery.
+As the most intelligent animal on our planet, we humans are known to sell ourselves some fantastic foolery based on the number of cognitive neurons in our brain.

 The easiest person to fool is yourself. — Richard Feynman

-This time, humanity has managed to create yet another religion – called sustainability – to feed the solipsism by which humanity acts as the self-anointed God of the world.
-Right in time to replace the blatant misgivings of over one-hundred theologies proven so sorely wrong by the unending discoveries of nature’s truths.
+This time, humanity has created yet another religion – called sustainability – to feed the solipsism by which humanity acts as the self-anointed God of the world.
+Right in time to replace the blatant misgivings of over one hundred theologies proven so sorely wrong by the unending discoveries of nature’s truths.

-The thesis of evolution does not require the need for a supernatural creator, or one-hundred of them, in a war of xenophobia battling for supremacy.
+The thesis of evolution does not require a supernatural creator, or one-hundred of them, in a war of xenophobia battling for supremacy.
 The burden of proof of extraordinary claims dies with the religions failing to provide extraordinary proof.

 The miracle is there are no miracles. — Albert Einstein